-UCSC/PISCO's research is conducted throughout the year.
+UCSC/MARINE's research is conducted throughout the year.
 Most sites are sampled one to two times per year over a 1 to 2-day period (4-6 hours per site) during a negative low tide series (when tides are lower than the average).
 Due to the large number of research sites, scheduling constraints, the necessity for negative low tides and favorable weather/ocean conditions, exact survey dates are variable and difficult to predict.
 Some sampling may occur in all months of the calendar year.
-Over the course of this five-year authorization UCSC/PISCO expects approximately 300 days of survey effort.
-UCSC/PISCO's current IHA expires April 11, 2020, so these regulations are requested to be effective April 12, 2020 through April 11, 2025.
+Over the course of this 5-year effective period for the proposed rule, UCSC/ MARINe expects approximately 300 days of survey effort.
+The regulations would become effective as soon as possible and would be effective for a period of five years.